spt-oss/settings/README.md

 					project/
 	```

-1. Or you can add the dependency in your POM ( [Maven Central](https://repo1.maven.org/maven2/com/github/spt-oss/settings/) ).
+* You can add the dependency in your POM ( [Maven Central](https://repo1.maven.org/maven2/com/github/spt-oss/java-settings/) ).

 	```xml
 	<plugin>